QATMA: Quantization-Aware Training with Multimodal Alignment for Open-Vocabulary Object Detection

-\Cref{tab:trkd-ablation} decomposes TRKD into its two components: region-text alignment and region-region relationships.
-Using only CQAT with backbone feature distillation (\ie, without TRKD) yields AP 13.1, which serves as the baseline.
-Distilling only region-text alignment yields AP 13.7 (+0.6), while region-region only achieves AP 14.3 (+1.2).
-Both components contribute meaningfully, and full TRKD achieves the best AP of 14.8 by preserving both simultaneously.
-This confirms that region-text alignment and inter-region relational structure are complementary for restoring the teacher's multi-dimensional relational knowledge.
+\Cref{tab:trkd-ablation} decomposes TPSD into its two components: region-text alignment and region-region alignment.
+Using only CQAT with backbone feature distillation (\ie, conventional KD without TPSD) yields AP 14.5, only +0.5 over CQAT alone (14.0).
+Distilling only region-text alignment yields AP 15.0 (+0.5), while distilling only region-region alignment yields AP 15.4 (+0.9).
+Combining both, full TPSD achieves the best AP of 16.1, a further +1.6 that far exceeds the +0.5 from conventional feature distillation.
+This confirms that preserving cross-modal and intra-modal alignment is critical to low-bit OVOD accuracy.